wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 3. Increase :math:`K_d` as much as possible without introducing jittering in the :term:`system response`.
 4. *In some cases*, increase :math:`K_i` if :term:`output` gets "stuck" before converging to the :term:`setpoint`.

 .. important:: Adding an integral gain to the :term:`controller` is often a sub-optimal way to eliminate :term:`steady-state error`.
-A better approach would be to tune it with an integrator added to the :term:`plant`, but this requires a :term:`model`.
+As we will see soon, a better approach is to incorporate feedforward.

 .. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
 Similarly, when "decreasing" a value, divide by two.
 Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior is good enough.